 #1.
 Early birds

-Ok, I mentioned previously that I like to be in control which means love planning stuff to know in advance what to expect, or at least, pretend to.
-Meaning that (for a trip in August) I always start with my own itinerary draft (February), then flight booking (March), moving onto accommodation reservations (April) and then start planning my activities’ route and food journey (May/June), only booking them onsite.
+Ok, we mentioned previously that we like to be in control which means love planning stuff to know in advance what to expect, or at least, pretend to.
+Meaning that (for a trip in August for example) we always start with our own itinerary draft (February), then flight booking (March), moving onto accommodation reservations (April) and then start planning my activities’ route and food journey (May/June), only booking them onsite.
 The earlier you start making your hotel reservations, the better prices and choices you get, as well as your negotiation power builds up.
-I always got amazing deals!
-Hot tips: I only book in advance the main flights and accommodation (this last always with free cancellation policies though) – the hotel choice plays a huge deal for me, might not be the same for you so adjust accordingly.
+Hot tips: We suggest only booking the main flights and accommodation (this last always with free cancellation policies though) – the hotel choice plays a huge deal for us, might not be the same for you so adjust accordingly.
 It’s crucial to keep a light itinerary so you can add last minute onsite stuff – you never know how much you might fall in love for a place – and give room for any delays throughout your trip, that will guaranteed happen.

 #2.
 Must pack items

-There is stuff I always carry with me no matter what.
-During long flights, it’s mandatory to keep your body and skin hydrated so I always drink tons of water (sometimes infused) or green tea, use face sprays (my favorite is Avène Thermal Spring Water), always have some extra moisturizer to avoid skin cracking, a really comfortable pair of sneakers (the type that can be ruined after a trip), basic first aid items for any emergency and a universal plug adapter.
-Hot tips: The most efficient mosquito repellent I use is the roll-on type however it’s a bit sticky, being always better to let it dry for a while but if you’re in a hurry, choose the spray repellent for clothing – this way you avoid to put it directly on your body being equally efficient.
+There is stuff we always suggest to carry on a long trip no matter what.
+During long flights, it’s mandatory to keep your body and skin hydrated so we always drink tons of water (sometimes infused) or green tea, use face sprays (our favorite is Avène Thermal Spring Water), always have some extra moisturizer to avoid skin cracking, a really comfortable pair of sneakers (the type that can be ruined after a trip), basic first aid items for any emergency and a universal plug adapter.
+Hot tips: The most efficient mosquito repellent we used is the roll-on type although it’s a bit sticky, being always better to let it dry for a while but if you’re in a hurry, choose the spray repellent for clothing – this way you avoid to put it directly on your body being equally efficient.
 Pack lightly though and leave your heavy clothing at home cause you’ll buy loads of it anyway for at least a quarter of the price.

 #3.
 Kick-off from a hub

-#EmiratesChangedMyLife.
 Yes, it really did!
-I can tell you that my experience began already during the online ticket reservation with their excellent customer service and was kept all the way till I land.
+We can tell you that my experience began already during the online ticket reservation with their excellent customer service and was kept all the way till we land.
 They bring to life the it’s not about the destination but the journey sentence – check it for yourself.
-After my first long haul flight with them to Singapore I didn’t want to travel with no other company.
+After our first long haul flight with them to Singapore we didn’t want to travel with no other company.
 It was an entertainment rollercoaster.
-But money speaks louder sometimes and on my last trip to Bangkok, I gave it a try to Turkish Airlines which was also ok but far from Emirates experience.
+But money speaks louder sometimes and on our last trip to Bangkok, we gave it a try to Turkish Airlines which was also ok but far from Emirates experience.
 Hot tip: In case your stopover at Dubai Airport is superior to 3h30, you get a free meal at one of their innumerous restaurants, just ask for the voucher at any desk counter.
 You won’t find this info advertised anywhere but do take advantage of it.

 #5.
 Save vs. loosing the face